DeclareDesign/rdss/cran-comments.md

 ## Submission

-Submission to resolve roxygen issues wrt Kurt email, and a small feature change to one function.
+Submission to resolve roxygen issues wrt Kurt email, a small feature change to one function, and resubmitting after a dependency (DIDmultiplegt) was put back on CRAN.
+We implement it it conditionally on availability now.

 ## Test environments